battery-code/NLP-Disney-movies/README.md

-# NLP-Disney-movies
-Sentiment analysis and Topic Modeling of Disney movie scripts
+# Sentiment analysis and Topic Modeling of Disney movie scripts

 Problem Statement:
 Analyze Disney movie transcripts and chart the change in sentiment of each movie.
 Analyse for common topics across the movies (Topic Modeling).